Gender Neutral

 The EORTC Quality of Life Group has initiated the Phase I-II development of an international health-related quality of life module for patients with haematological malignancies treated with chimeric antigen receptor (CAR) T-cell therapy or T-cell engaging antibodies.
 Phase I includes a literature review and interviews with healthcare professionals and patients.
 The aim is to compile a comprehensive list of relevant quality of life issues for patients treated with CAR T-cell therapy or T-cell engaging antibodies.
 Phase II involves converting the selected issues into items.

-We are currently in Phase I. We compiled a comprehensive list of 99 issues.
+We are currently at the end of Phase I and have started Phase II.
+We compiled a comprehensive list of 99 issues.
 The issue list is based on literature, clinical expertise, discussion groups, conversations with patients and representatives from patient organisations, and on the results from completed HCP interviews which were conducted in Germany, Croatia, Portugal, Australia, and the Netherlands.

-We are currently conducting the last patient interviews.
-Patients are asked to share their experiences with CAR T-cell therapy or T-cell engaging antibodies.
-They are also asked to review the issue list and to score each issue on relevance and importance.
-Additionally, they can indicate which issues they feel are missing, which issues are redundant, and which issues should be reworded.
+Patients were asked to share their experiences with CAR T-cell therapy or T-cell engaging antibodies.
+They were also asked to review the issue list and to score each issue on relevance and importance.
+Additionally, they could indicate which issues they felt were missing, which issues were redundant, and which issues should be reworded.

 In addition, we are conducting a systematic literature review to identify which patient-reported outcome measures (PROMs) have been used, at which timepoints they have been used, and which PROM domains have been affected most in patients with haematologic malignancies treated with CAR T-cell therapy of T-cell engaging antibodies.